flipcamp/GHbook/burke.md

 Analysis playlists represent a high order of learning for undergraduate music majors, requiring students to evaluate the relationship of parts to the whole.
 While the instructor is responsible for developing comprehension and application playlists to supplement the memorized knowledge of textbook listening guides, students must move into a higher order of thinking by creating a new listening guide.

 An analysis playlist is compiled by the student.
-Whereas the comprehension and application playlists focus on one main genre or type, the analysis playlist returns to the larger unit in order to recreate a variation on the guides in the textbook.
+Whereas the comprehension and application playlists focus on one main genre or type, the analysis playlist returns to the larger unit in order to create a variation of the guides in the textbook.

 Advanced classes need not stop here.
 The learning experience may continue to the **Evaluation** and **Creating**—or highest—levels of learning.
 Encourage students to author listening guides to accompany the lists and reflect on the merits of the new guide with the one provided in the textbook.
 An open discussion with students on the purpose, value, and shortcomings of textbook listening guides in light of the exercise will illustrate the higher levels of Bloom’s taxonomy.
 The following resource at [Edudemic](http://www.edudemic.com/2012/11/35-digital-tools-that-work-with-blooms-taxonomy/) offers suggestions of digital tools to engage students in the evaluation and creating stages, namely the use of advanced storytelling and the evaluation and polling of peers.

 In order to create a constructive environment for learning and mastery, instructors should secure adequate resources.
 Most streaming music collections online will require either student or institution subscriptions.
 Spotify, for example, requires a premium account to create playlists—public playlists, though, are free to listeners—and the ability to create playlists on NAXOS requires an instructor account.
-Youtube, however, is freely acceptable to all but will require more explicit oversight and guidance from instructors.
+Youtube, however, is freely accessible to all but will require more explicit oversight and guidance from instructors.

 Although the examples I provide come from a world music class for undergraduates, Bloom’s model also applies to listening in Western music history and form and analysis classes for undergraduates.
 As outlined for the Jiangnan Sizhu, conventions of Western classical music making and composition have also led to the development and instructional use of model forms, styles, and genres.
 Guiding students through Bloom’s levels across the curriculum will develop and reinforce the essential learning outcomes.
 While the time restraints of the semester system and ever-expanding curricula make it nearly impossible to guide students through parallel listening guides for each piece in the textbook, applying Bloom’s taxonomy to several examples will hone advanced listening skills, demonstrate where further mastery is possible, and encourage students to apply what they learn to real-life scenarios.